COSTDataChallenge2016/TaxonomyOfBusCrashes-/README.md

 each of these need to be.
 Run this file.
 This will create all the required plots and tables used in the paper.
 They will be located in `file.path(basedir, outdir)`.

-We are including an "out" directory in this repo, so that you can compare your outputs with ours.
-Be sure to change `outdir` in *master.R* if you don't want to overwrite our outputs!
+In the repo, you can find an "intermediate" directory that contains our intermediate output (steps 3 to 6), and an "out" directory that contains the figures and tables from the paper (step 8), so that you can compare your outputs with ours.